jillesvangurp/geogeometry/README.md

 - Some of the algorithms have quadratic or exponential complexity and you can easily trigger situations where execution time is going to be substantial and/or you run out of memory.
 For example covering a circle with a radius of a few hundred kilometers with geohashes of length 10 is probably not a great idea.
 If you are unsure, use getSuitableHashLength() and add 1 or 2 to get good enough granularity.
 - Beware of the `[longitude,latitude]` order in geojson arrays vs. the latitude, longitude order when not using arrays.
 This is based on the (unfortunate) geojson convention of specifying longitude before latitude in arrays.
 When not using arrays, I use latitude followed by longitude, just like everyone else.
 - I try to be good about adding tests but test coverage is not perfect and some of the algorithms have 'interesting' edge-cases.
 Better algorithms may be available.
 This is merely a best effort from my side and it works well enough for me.
 I welcome pull requests to improve things

-For older versions of gradle you may have to specify a postfix `-jvm` or `-js`.
-Supposedly recent versions are smarter about figuring out multiplatform.

-Let me know if you have issues accessing.

 # Building from source